Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Methods

 \section{Methods}

 \textbf{Crystal growth:} The \UTe single crystals were prepared as described in Ref.\ \cite{AokiJPSJ2019}.
-All swas used, and the quartz ampules were heated slowly up to a final temperature of $1000^\circ$C on one side and $1060^\circ$C on the other side and this temperature gradient was maintained for 18 days.
+All single crystals were prepared by the chemical vapor transport method with iodine as transport medium.
+A starting ratio of U:Te $=2:3$ has been used, and the quartz ampules were heated slowly up to a final temperature of $1000^\circ$C on one side and $1060^\circ$C on the other side and this temperature gradient was maintained for 18 days.
 The ampules were slowly cooled down to ambient temperature during 70 hours.

 \textbf{Microcantilever torque magnetometry:} For magnetic-torque experiments, we cut samples with dimensions ($100\times 20\times 3)\,\mu$m$^3$ from a single crystal using focused-ion-beam (FIB) assisted etching.
 We used a Wheatstone-bridge-balanced piezo-resistive cantilever (eigenfrequency $\sim 300\,$kHz)\ \cite{Ohmichi2002}.
 The sample was attached by Apiezon (N) grease.
 The setup was mounted on a rotator, such that the angle between field and cantilever could be varied, and installed in a $^3$He cryostat.
 Pulsed magnetic fields of up to $70\,$T were applied.
 An example picture of the microcantilever including a sample attached to it is presented in the inset of Fig.\ \ref{fig1}a.